ThomasMertes/seed7/src/read_me.txt

                  therefore necessary to define the os_...
                  macros accordingly.

-  OS_STRI_UTF8: Defined when the system calls (os_...) use
+  OS_STRI_UTF8: Defined if the system calls (os_...) use
                 UTF-8 characters (type char) for string and path parameters.
 In this case functions like getcwd(), readdir() and stat() together with
                 types like 'DIR', 'dirent' and 'struct stat' must be used.
-When this functions and types do not use the POSIX/SUS names it is necessary to define the os_... macros accordingly.
+If this functions and types do not use the POSIX/SUS names it is necessary to define the os_... macros accordingly.

-  OS_STRI_USES_CODE_PAGE: Defined when the system calls (os_...)
+  OS_STRI_USES_CODE_PAGE: Defined if the system calls (os_...)
                           use characters (type char) encoded
                           with a code page (only the code pages 437 and 850 are supported).
 In this